 You can spot this modernist metropolis growth in everything from apartment buildings to churches, theatres, and shopping centres throughout Brno.
 In particular, the Masaryk Quarter is a well-known neighbourhood west of the city centre that’s a canvas for functionalism and the famed Villa Stiassni.

-The Omega building on Freedom Square is one of the prominent examples of functionalist architecture in Brno city.
+The Omega building on Freedom Square is a prominent example of functionalist architecture in Brno.

-Look hard enough, and you might find those who have pushed the creativity levels in the residential areas like Kristek House in the fringes of Brno city on Tišnovská Street.
+Look hard enough, and you might find those who have pushed the boundaries of creativity in residential areas like Kristek House on the fringes of Brno, on Tišnovská Street.
 Artistic Lubo Kristek returned to his childhood house and designed it to showcase the story of time and the figure of Sisyphus in Greek mythology, punished for cheating death, who holds onto the clock.

-The artistic Kristek House in one of Brno’s Cerna Pole neighbourhood
+The artistic Kristek House is in one of Brno’s Cerna Pole neighbourhoods.

 Brno has the Czech Republic’s only modern UNESCO World Heritage Site